Veryan4/monitor-url/README.md

 ### 4. How to Use

+Here is an example of the app: https://monitor-url.herokuapp.com/

-Have the local port 9000 free for use.
+To run locally, have the local port 9000 free for use.

 Run with docker:
 `docker run -p 9000:9000 veryan4/monitor-url`

-To run locally, make sure you have the necessary dependencies and use:
+Otherwise, make sure you have the necessary dependencies and use:
 `./mvnw spring-boot:run`